Proportional representation and the environment

 Fredriksson, P. G. and Millimet, D. L. (2004).
 “Electoral rules and environmental policy.”
 Economics Letters, 84(2), pp. 237–44.

 Orellana, Salomon (2014).
-Electoral Systems and Governance: How Diversity Can Improve Policy Making.New York: Routledge Press (summarized by FVC: http://tinyurl.com/gmjtg2t).
+Electoral Systems and Governance: How Diversity Can Improve Policy Making.New York: Routledge Press (click here to access the summary produced by FVC).